openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 This option is particularly useful for Windows users who cannot (or don’t want to) install software on their system.

 3. For Linux users Debian packages are available.
-These allow you to run *jpylyzer* without any need for installing Python.

 These options are described in the following sections.